Prosecutor in Oxford case: Jennifer, James Crumbley need to stop romantic courtroom talk

 When that same hearing ended, McDonald said, Jennifer Crumbley left the courtroom, which led to "additional nonverbal communication" between the couple.

 The prosecutor argues in her court filing that judges can restrict defendants from having contact with others by imposing conditions, so long as the judge determines the conditions "are reasonably necessary to maintain the integrity of the judicial proceedings."
-She wants the judge to prohibit the Crumbleys from having any physical, verbal or nonverbal contact with one another while in court.
+She wants the judge to prohibit the Crumbleys from having any physical, verbal or nonverbal contact with each other while in court.

 More: Oxford case prosecutor has text messages, classroom photos, images of Crumbley family dog